-2. Compliance Requirement - Disposals of realty and related transit equipment must be in accordance with procedures established by the Department of Transportation and a portion of the funds received, as applicable, must be returned to the State and FTA in proportion to the original percentage of funds contributed.
-(FTA Circular 9030.1E dated January 16, 2014; 2016 State Management Plan, and FTA Circular 5010.1E, Grant Management Requirements, dated September 10, 2018.
-These circulars may be accessed at www.fta.dot.gov).
+2. Compliance Requirement - Disposals of realty and related transit equipment must be in accordance with procedures established by the Department of Transportation and a portion of the funds received, as applicable, must be returned to the State and FTA in proportion to the original percentage of funds contributed (FTA Circular 9030.1E dated January 16, 2014; 2016 State Management Plan, and FTA Circular 5010.1E, Grant Management Requirements, dated September 10, 2018).
+These circulars may be accessed at www.fta.dot.gov.

-Audit Objective - Determine that the disposals of realty and equipment followed procedures.
+Audit Objective - Determine that the disposals of realty and equipment followed NCDOT procedures.

 - 1. Interview responsible officials and review disposition records and determine whether there were any disposals of realty or related transit equipment. - 2.
-Determine whether dispositions received a Fair Market Value (FMV) assessment prior to disposal. - 3.
-Ascertain disposal prices for disposed realty and equipment. - 4.
-Review financial records and determine amounts credited or returned to the state, as applicable. - 5.
-Determine whether disposition approval was received from the NCDOT. - 6.
-Select a sample of disposed vehicles to verify proper disposal steps were implemented.
+Select a sample of disposed vehicles to verify proper disposal steps were implemented. - 3.
+Determine whether disposition approval was received from the NCDOT. - 4.
+Ascertain disposal prices for disposed realty and equipment. - 5.
+Determine whether dispositions received a Fair Market Value (FMV) assessment prior to disposal. - 6.
+Review financial records and determine amounts credited or returned to the state, as applicable.